A novel thirty years in the making

 The worst nightmares always come in beautiful packages.

-Beta spots 49 of 50 left in this round.
+Beta spots 44 spots left in this round.

 Tengu book cover